 Some ideas on how to use a vehicle for survival.

 - The battery can be used to start a fire or reused for other purposes.
-Don’t forget the cigarette lighter.
+Don’t forget the BIC lighter.

 - Wiring has many uses from making a snare to tying bush together to improve your shelter.